Generalized bipyramids and hyperbolic volumes of alternating $k$-uniform tiling links: Hyperbolic polyhedra

-A \emph{generalized hyperbolic tetrahedron} is the convex hull of four points which may be \emph{finite} (within $\mathbb{H}^3$), \emph{ideal} (on $\partial\mathbb{H}^3$), or \emph{ultra-ideal} (outside $\mathbb{H}^3 \cup \partial \mathbb{H}^3$).
-Ultra-ideal points fit most naturally into the Klein ball model of $\mathbb{H}^3$.
-Given an ultra-ideal point $x$ outside the unit sphere in $\mathbb{R}^3$, consider the cone of lines through $x$ tangent to the sphere.
+Ultra-ideal points fit most naturally into the Klein ball model of $\mathbb{H}^3$: given an ultra-ideal point $x$ outside the unit sphere in $\mathbb{R}^3$, consider the cone of lines through $x$ tangent to the sphere.
 The {\it canonical truncation plane} associated to $x$ is the plane containing the circle where that cone intersects the sphere.
 Geodesic lines and planes through the ultra-ideal point are computed as Euclidean lines and planes through the point as usual, cut off at the truncation plane (see Figure \ref{ultraidealtruncation}).
 Note that all edges of the tetrahedron that passed through $x$ before truncation are perpendicular to the corresponding truncation plane.
-For more background on ultra-ideal points, see, \emph{e.g.}, \cite{Ushijima2006}.

 We will often prefer to work in the Poincar\'e ball model for computing lengths and angles.
 Since the two models agree on the sphere at infinity, we can do this by using the Klein model to locate the ideal boundaries of geodesic lines and planes, and then construct the geodesics corresponding to those boundaries in the Poincar\'e model.